-Author highlights lots of aspects of Mahabharata, history of how the story and characters may have evolved over a period of time when it was re-written time and again.
-How it has more questions than answers, how it has no black and white characters and how every characters has faltered somewhere during the story.
+The author highlights lots of aspects of Mahabharata, history of how the story and characters may have evolved over a period of time when it was re-written time and again.
+How it has more questions than answers.
+How it has no black and white characters.
+And how every character has faltered somewhere during the story.
 He also looks at the story post the war, which is where most storytellers stop.
 I particularly liked the first chapter on Duryodhana and his envy, which can be looked at as both right and wrong depending on who is your protagonist in the story.
-The analysis of envy as a human driving force is really good, but the analysis of the rest of the emotions and how they drove the characters left me wanting.
+The analysis of envy as a human driving force is really good.
+But the analysis of the rest of the emotions and how they drove the characters left me wanting.

-While reading this, I found a resonance with Amartya Sen’s ‘Identity and Violence’ which would have looked at the epic from the identity angle and how it drove the events in the story.
-Das has looked at the driving emotion of the characters while the same can be looked upon as the driving identity that drove the actions and finally lead to the Great War.
+While reading this, I found a resonance with Amartya Sen’s ‘Identity and Violence’ which would have looked at the epic from the identity angle.
+And how it drove the events in the story.
+Das has looked at the driving emotion of the characters while the same can be looked upon as the driving identity that drove the actions and finally leads to the Great War.

-There is an amazing reading list at the end of the book, which the author has referred to during his course of study.
-This is going to be my most important take away from the book as I love to read books written around Mahabharata, which in my belief is the most complete book, which encompasses all possible emotions and dilemmas that a human being or position of a human being can face.
-I agree with the author that there are more questions in the epic than the answers and the discussions and arguments after each question only give us the various perspectives on the questions and the potential answers but rarely the absolute answer.
+There is an amazing reading list at the end of the book The Difficulty of Being Good, which the author has referred to during his course of study.
+This is going to be my most important take away from the book.
+As I love to read books written around Mahabharata, which in my belief is a complete book, which encompasses all possible emotions and dilemmas that a human being or position of a human being can face.
+I agree with the author that there are more questions in the epic than the answers.
+And the discussions and arguments after each question only give us the various perspectives on the questions and the potential answers but rarely the absolute answer.